XML RSS

 Part 3: Recalling Your "Power Stories"

-Whatever it is, these are the times when you felt the most proud of yourself.
+Whatever it is, these are the times when you felt the most proud of yourself, the most accomplished.
 We call these memories "power stories".
-Whether or not anyone else is aware of these times in your life or think they are important is irrelevant.
+Whether or not anyone else is aware of these times in your life is irrelevant.
 The important thing is that they matter to you.

 Recall a list of seven personal power stories.
 Divide a sheet of paper in half.
 On the left side of the page, write down each of your power stories.
 On the right side, list the skills and talents you used in each story.
 What skills and talents reappear in each story?
 Circle those.